hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 #### Demo Setup
 You can use the same instruqt track that the students will be using to do this demo.
 Make sure you've gone through the entire track yourself and have your own organization, fork of the hashicat-aws repo, and sentinel policy in place.
 Once you have done these steps it's easy to create a new demo:

-1. Start your own copy of the Terraform Cloud on AWS track
+1. Start your own copy of the HCP Terraform on AWS track
 2. Echo out your AWS credentials and set them as environment variables in TFC:
 ```
 echo $AWS_ACCESS_KEY_ID